 The inner spaces of the historical houses of Kashan had been devised and utilized for specific purposes.
 At the entrances of all these houses, it’s not possible to immediately see the inner part of the house.
 First, there’s a vestibule usually in octagonal plan leading you to two major parts of the houses through two different doors:

-- Interior Section (Andaruny): A separated part of the house used by the family members where they could have their ultimate comfort and seclusion form the other part.
-As these merchants used to have business meetings at home, friends visiting them, guests coming from other cities, etc, their family members required their own privacy where they wouldn’t have to observe Islamic dress code in front of strangers.
+- Interior Section (Andaruny): A separated part of the house used by the family members where they could have their ultimate comfort and seclusion from the other part.
+As these merchants used to have business meetings at home, friends visiting them, guests coming from other cities, etc, their family members required their own privacy where they wouldn’t have to observe the Islamic dress code in front of strangers.
 Panj-Dary (a room with five doors looking at the inner courtyard) was at this section for the family reunion at the time of meals, etc.

-- Exterior Section (Biruny): This part of the house could be quite large, elaborate and accommodating a southern portico in front of a section called “Shah Neshin”.
+- Exterior Section (Biruny): This part of the house could be quite large, elaborate, and accommodating a southern portico in front of a section called “Shah Neshin”.
 It means the place for the king to sit, the best part of the house for the guests who deserve to receive in the most elegant part of the building.